Wonder Woman Lost Her Powers

 Before Wonder Woman Lost Her Powers

-Wonder Woman (often mistakenly combined to simply Wonderwoman) has a secret identity by the name of Diana Prince, her alter ego.
-Her powers have varied over the years, but in general she has superior physical strength, enough to battle heroes such as Superman.
+Wonder Woman (often mistakenly combined to simply “Wonderwoman”) has a secret identity by the name of Diana Prince, her alter ego.
+Her powers have varied over the years, but in general she has superior physical strength, enough to battle heroes such as Superman in the Justice League of America.
 Wonder Woman can fly as well, and has a golden lasso that forces people to tell the truth.

 Of course, Wonder Woman is often recognized from her costume.
 It has changed often throughout the years, switching from skirt, to no skirt, to pants, to everything in between.
 On the flip side, the colors of her costume have remained a consistent blend of red, yellow and gold, and a splash of white.
 Wonder Woman’s costume has always had a patriotic look and feel ever since her creation during World War 2.
 Her logo and symbol represents an eagle.

-As for who played Wonder Woman, Gal Gadlot portrayed her in the Dawn of Justice movie (2016), while Lynda Carter famously played the Amazon princess in 1975.
+As for who played Wonder Woman, Gal Gadot portrayed her in the Dawn of Justice movie (2016), while Lynda Carter famously played the Amazon princess in 1975.